bembit/local-dev-mongodb-express/README.md

 Or use whatever you like, I configured CORS to allow communication between these three ports.
 3000, 8000, 8001 by default.
 **You can change these in the .env file.**

-7. You should be able to see the HTMX form on localhost:3000 and use the replica function to post to the database and see the results.
+7. You should be able to see the HTMX form on localhost:3000 and use the server to post to the database and see the results.